 If you're taking a break or just don't want to share video, click the video camera button at the bottom left of the screen.
 Click again to turn it back on.

 - My camera doesn't work!

 Zoom has camera troubleshooting tips for various operating systems.
 Check that no other app is using the camera, and that the Zoom app has permission to use the camera (and mic).

 Zoom has microphone troubleshooting tips for mobile devices.
 You can also test your audio.

 - Something is wonky during a session!

 If sound is garbled, video is jerky, or the view gets stuck in some way, try turning your video off.
 If that doesn't help, try leaving the meeting, closing the Zoom app, and coming back in.
-Restarting your router (unplug it and plug it back in) every month or two can clear up some issues.
+Close any apps that might be using bandwidth (e.g. Carbonite, Dropbox, MacAfee, AirPlay), and make sure your housemates do too.
+Restarting your router and modem (unplug and plug back in) every month or two can clear up some issues.
 Check with your internet provider that you have enough bandwidth for video streaming.

 For people leading an online dance group:

 - What do I need to lead a group online

 A computer with the music for dancing and a camera (built-in is fine), a good internet connection, some open space for dancing where you can point your computer's camera at your feet, and some dances you can comfortably do completely on your own.
 It feels really different when you can't look around to make sure you're on the right track after getting distracted for a moment.